swiftlang/swift-evolution/proposals/0419-backtrace-api.md

 that makes it difficult to cope with a backtrace unless you already know what kind of addresses it contains at compile time.

-The `frames` member variables could have been arrays, but implementing them instead as a sequence means that we have the flexibility to use a different backing store where doing so makes sense.
+The `frames` member variable on `Backtrace` could have been an array, but implementing it instead as a sequence means that we have the flexibility to use a different backing store where doing so makes sense.
 An example where we might want that is where we're capturing very large numbers of backtraces, in which case doing some kind of delta compression on the frame addresses might enable us to save significant amounts of memory.

 Some desirable features are intentionally left out of this proposal;
 the intent is that while some of these may even be implemented, they